 Don't break the bank to renovate your home.
 With a little cash and some sweat equity, it's possible to spruce up a home's curb appeal while also making the inside more stylish and appealing.
-Here are 20 low-cost ways to make a home more enjoyable in the short-term and more marketable when it comes time to sell.
+Here are some low-cost ways to make a home more enjoyable in the short-term and more marketable when it comes time to sell.

 Kids and pets can do a number on floors, giving prospective buyers the impression a house is a rundown mess.
 The good news is that it's possible to restore shine to hardwood without too much drama, notes David Crowley, strategic real estate advisor at One Boston Real Estate.
 Sanding and refinishing will cost $3.50 or $4 per square foot.
 Hiring a pro to do a less extensive buffing will cost you $1.50 to $2 per square foot.

 UPGRADE THE LIGHTING

 One simple option to improve the look of a kitchen is adding under-cabinet lighting.
 There's no need to rewire when using LED, battery-powered units, real estate advisor David Crowley notes.
 New light fixtures can also be an "easy and quick upgrade that can freshen the space," Crowley adds.
 Fixtures can be bought at any of the big box stores at a prices ranging from under $18 to $300 or more.

 Light switches and electrical outlets can get dingy, fast.
 The cost to replace them is about $1 each for a no-frills, white cover.
 "That can be a big eyesore when rooms are freshly painted and wall switches and plates are old or unmatched," real estate advisor David Crowley says.
 "The eye is drawn to the dichotomy, and all the benefit of fresh paint or newly re-finished floors or upgraded lighting is lost."